oliwierptak/popo/README.md

 ## Developing custom plugins
 Due to default configuration, POPO will produce PHP source code.
-But it could be easily extended to generate any type of code, as long as it follows the schema.
+It could be easily extended to generate any type of code, as long as it follows the schema.

 ### Generators
 There are two generator types.